w3f/polkadot-wiki/docs/learn-bridges.md

 The Bitcoin bridge as documented in the specification is composed of two logically different components:

-- The XCLAIM component that maintains all accounts that own PolkadBTC.
+- The XCLAIM component that maintains all accounts that own PolkaBTC.
 - The BTC-Relay that is responsible for verifying Bitcoin state when a new transaction is submitted.